nomad-software/nomad.uk.net/markdown/articles/why-gos-design-is-a-disservice-to-intelligent-programmers.md

 <script src="https://gist.github.com/nomad-software/4b5a837ce7df363abb840ea7ffa296aa.js"></script>

-This <code>Reduce</code> implementation was taken from an on-line article entitled [Idiomatic generics in Go](http://bouk.co/blog/idiomatic-generics-in-go/).
+This `Reduce` implementation was taken from an on-line article entitled [Idiomatic generics in Go](http://bouk.co/blog/idiomatic-generics-in-go/).
 Well if that’s idiomatic, i’d hate to see un-idiomatic.
-Using <code>interface{}</code> is a farce and is only included in the language to circumvent type checking.
+Using `interface{}` is a farce and is only included in the language to circumvent type checking.
 It is an empty interface which is implicitly implemented by all types allowing a total free for all.
 This style of programming is as ugly as hell and not only that but to perform such acrobatics in the above example you are also forced to use runtime [reflection](https://en.wikipedia.org/wiki/Reflection_(computer_programming)).
 Even Rob Pike doesn’t like people abusing reflection and has mentioned this in many talks.

 > It’s a powerful tool that should be used with care and avoided unless strictly necessary. – Rob Pike <sup>3</sup>

 I’d take [D’s templates](/articles/templates-in-d-explained.html) any day over this nonsense.
-How can anyone say <code>interface{}</code>  is more readable or even type safe?
+How can anyone say `interface{}`  is more readable or even type safe?

 ## Dependency management woes